AASA Rules & Conduct

 - In order to be out of play, the entire ball must cross the entire line.
 This applies to goals, throw-in, goal-kick and corner-kick situations.

-- If a goalkeeper in his own penalty area touches the ball with his hands after it has been deliberately kicked to him by a team-mate, an indirect free kick is called for.
+- If a goalkeeper in their own penalty area handles the ball after it has been deliberately kicked to him by a team-mate, an indirect free kick is called for.
 Outside the penalty area, any handling of the ball calls for a direct free kick.